enix/car-shizzle/README.md

 ## hack

-Calling changing you car preferences 'configuring' would overselling the current state of the code :)
+Calling changing your car preferences 'configuring' would be overselling the current state of the code :)

 Take a look at the `scrape` code to change you favourite car and model.
 Also don't forget the color mapping table in the `site`.